 Ms. M. Marianne Harris, B.Sc., M.B.A., J.D. is the former Managing Director and President, Corporate and Investment Banking for Merrill Lynch Canada Inc. and the former Head of Financial Institutions Group Americas, Merrill Lynch Pierce Fenner & Smith.
-She has served on the audit committees of public and private companies, including Sun Life Financial Inc. and Agrium Inc. Ms. Harris holds an M.B.A. from the Schulich School of Business, a J.D.
+She serves on the audit committees of Sun Life Financial Inc., Public Sector Investment Board, and George Weston Limited and formerly served on the audit committee of Agrium Inc. Ms. Harris holds an M.B.A. from the Schulich School of Business, a J.D.
 (Juris Doctor) degree from Osgoode Hall Law School and a B.Sc.
 (Honours) from Queens University.

-15. EXTERNAL AUDIT FEES
+EXTERNAL AUDIT FEES 15.